Computer virus cripples top Apple supplier TSMC

 Related: Qualcomm: Apple won't use our chips in the next iPhone

 TSMC spent the weekend scrambling to get its operations back to normal.
-Most of the affected systems were up and running again by Sunday afternoon, and the company said it expects a full recovery on Monday.
+Most of the affected systems were up and running again by Sunday afternoon, and the company said they were fully recovered Monday

 It plans to give customers details in the coming days on when they can expect to receive the delayed shipments.

-TSMC said the disruption is expected to knock 3% off its third-quarter revenue, which it had previously forecast would be in the range of $8.45 billion and $8.55 billion.
+TSMC said Monday that the disruption is expected to knock 2% off its third-quarter revenue, which it had previously forecast would be in the range of $8.45 billion and $8.55 billion.

 The manufacturer said it's confident it will make up for the delayed shipments in the following quarter.